Lars Magnar Enoksen

-Lars Magnar Enoksen (born 1960 in Malmö) is a Swedish writer and Glima wrestler.
+Lars Magnar Enoksen (born 1960) is a Swedish writer and Glima wrestler.

 Enoksen was born in Malmö in 1960 to a Swedish mother and Norwegian father.
-As an author, he has written extensively on runes and Nordic mythology, although as a popular rather than academic writer.
+As an author, he has written on runes and Nordic mythology, although as a popular rather than academic writer.

 His work has received very varied reviews and critique from academics and experts in Old Norse studies and runology; while Runor: Historia, tydning, tolkning (~Runes:History, deciphering, interpretation) is described by Professor Henrik Williams as the best introduction to runology written in Swedish, later works like Runor: Mästarens handbok (~Runes, the Master's handbook) was reviewed by Williams as riddled with mistakes and errors that range from simplifications to the directly misleading.